Micro Bully Stud Service • Structure-First Breeding • 2025–2026

 🐾 Gizmo

-Koopa x Ch.
+Koopa × Ch.
 Homicide

 2X Venom • 2X GrCh Chumper

+Compact, clean, and heavy-boned.
 Available to select females (approval required).

 🐾 Ch.
 Homicide